Building or renovating your home

 Home indemnity insurance

-HII is a must for residential building work valued at more than $20,000 and it can cover damages such as loss of your deposit (up to $40,000), incomplete building work (up to $200,000) or to fix defective work (up to $200,000).
+HII can cover damages, such as the loss of a deposit (up to $40,000) and incomplete or defective building work (up to $200,000).

 Building challenges

-Deposits, progress payments and increases in price
+Deposits, progress payments and price increases

 Building contracts and progress payments